ScientificSam/Capstone/README.md

 # Data Engineering

 <div style="text-align": justify>
-In the given data `ngldata` in the data folder has lot more features to build a machine laerning model than the data outsdie of this folder.
+In the given data `ngldata` in the data folder has a lot more features to build a machine learning model than the data outside of this folder.
 We can treat this outside data as major league baseball `mlb` data.
-MLB data has less number of features than the `nglata` and the only data that seems to be useful is the `gamelogs` and `biofile`. here we are going with `mlb` data because the data is new and it has lot more years of data in the gamelogs.
+MLB data has less number of features than the `ngldata` and the only data that seems to be useful is the `gamelogs` and `biofile`. here we are going with `mlb` data because the data is new and it has a lot more years of data in the game logs.
 </div>

-Our goal is here to build the data, that we are intrested in using this raw `mlb` data.
-The final data will be in a mysql view, to import into panads for the data analysis.
+Our goal is here to build the data, that we are interested in using this raw `mlb` data.
+The final data will be in a mysql view, to import into pandas for the data analysis.

-In the `SQL` folder, I provided the mysql querys, to have the data in a view called `gm_logs`.
+In the `SQL` folder, I provided the mysql queries, to have the data in a view called `gm_logs`.

 Here are the steps involved in creating the view `gm_log`.
-This view contains the visting team offensive statistics (Batting) and the home team defensive statistics (Pitching and Fielding).
+This view contains the visiting team's offensive statistics (Batting) and the home team's defensive statistics (Pitching and Fielding).

 * Map the field names in the `index.html`  to the .csv files
-* Import all .csv files into the `gamelogs` table, using the `Dbeaver` tool's import data wizard for mysql connection.
+* Import all .csv files into the `gamelogs` table, using the `Dbeaver` tool's import data wizard for MySQL connection.
 * Import the `biofile.csv` into the biofile table, using the `Dbeaver` tool's import data wizard for MySql connection.
-* create a caluclated field called `v_win_val` to store, if the visting team win or lose, based on the MySql querys. create a table called `v_win_table`.
+* Create a calculated field called `v_win_val` to store, if the visiting team wins or loses, based on the MySql queries. create a table called `v_win_table`.
-* create a `player_bio` table to store, all 9 visting players heights, weights, how they bat and throw by using MySql query.
+* Create a `player_bio` table to store, all 9 visiting player's heights, weights, and how they bat and throw by using MySql query.
-* create a `gm_log` view to combine all this data using joins.
-MySql querys are in the `SQL` folder.
+* Create a `gm_log` view to combine all this data using joins.
+MySql queries are in the `SQL` folder.